 At third-cycle level, courses and thesis work shall be undertaken in parallel.
 Even if the first year is dominated by courses, the doctoral student shall start work on their thesis at an early stage.
-This work is presented at the subject's research seminars.
-Within one year of admission, the doctoral student shall present his or her thesis plan or introductory essay.
-After this, the doctoral student shall present at least two stages of the thesis at the subject's research seminars.
+The doctoral student shall participate in higher seminars as part of their programme.
+A thesis plan shall be presented during the first year.
+After this, the doctoral student shall present at least one seminar per year.
 The doctoral student shall conduct ongoing discussions with their supervisor about how studies are progressing.